 Qualifications: Dip T, GradDipEd Technology, MEd (Monash),

 After a successful teaching career, John is currently Director of Advancement at Brighton Grammar School.
 He is a key driver in the School's Development Office focusing mainly on strengthening community engagement, forging partnerships for the School with industry and business and developing innovative approaches to major fundraising.
 John's work in the School Development area has been widely acclaimed and has been recognised with a National Excellence in Teaching Award, a Teaching Australia Award and an ADAPE National Award for Excellence.
-John has two daughters, Imogen (2015) and Alice a current Shelford student.
+John's two daughters Imogen (2015) and Alice (2019) are Shelfordians.

 Chair of the Development Committee, Chair of the Cooperation Committee, St Mary's Liaison Committee